Skip to main content

 If you want nearly the same experience at a significantly lower price, the Nutricook Smart Pot 2 at ₹7,999 is the smartest buy in this roundup.
 It matches the Instant Pot on the stainless-steel pot and core cooking modes, adds sous-vide and yogurt, and backs it all with a 2-year warranty — making it the best value multi-cooker in India right now.

-For families who want air-frying and baking alongside traditional cooking, the Philips OneChef at ₹19,995 is a true all-in-one — but note that it skips pressure cooking entirely.
+For families who want air-frying and baking alongside traditional cooking, the Philips OneChef at ₹19,995 is a true all in one cooker — but note that it skips pressure cooking entirely.
 And if you need maximum capacity for a joint family, the AGARO Imperial 8L at ₹10,499 delivers bulk-cooking power at a keen price, though you should test it thoroughly within the return window.